Collecting British Coins Guide

 All the factors above have an impact on the value of a coin.

 Deciding what a coin is worth is a tricky one, especially as UK News site hype coins to get traffic to their sites, often quoting coins that are selling for thousands of pounds.
 What they don’t offer is proof that coins eventually sold for what is being asked.

-Recent sales of similar coins is one indicator of current market worth and demand.
+Recent sales of similar coins are one indicator of current market worth and demand.